LogtalkDotOrg/logtalk-for-vscode/README.md

 - [Code Navigation](#code-navigation)
 - [Hover contents](#hover-contents)

-## Feature descriptions and usages

 ### Syntax highlighting

 - Full syntax highlight for all Logtalk built-in control constructs, directives, methods, and predicates
 - Full syntax highlight for all ISO Prolog standard built-in control constructs, directives, and predicates
-- Built-ins pattern support

 ### Indentation, snippets and auto-completion

 - Indentation after new line
-- Built-in directive, method and predicate template auto-completion
+- Built-in directive, method, and predicate template auto-completion
 - Auto-complete recursive parameters: When `.` (dot) occurs as first non-space character, this extension will repeat the nearest above head of clause and automatically change the parameters if possible.

 Note: Relations between entities use choice snippets: `orel` triggers object relation choices and `crel` for category.
 There is only one relation between protocols, 'extends', so `ext` will trigger the snippet.